Maximum a Posteriori Inference of Random Dot Product Graphs via Conic Programming: Introduction

 \subsection{Preliminaries}

 Let $G = (V, E)$ be a simple undirected unweighted graph with $n = |V|$ nodes and $m = |E|$ edges.
 For distinct $i$ and $j$, we write $i \sim j$ if $(i,j) \in E$, and $i \not\sim j$ if $(i,j) \not\in E$.
 In the RDPG model, every node $i \in V$ in the graph comes with a \emph{latent vector} $X_i \in \RR^d$, and edge probabilities are given by the inner products of these latent vectors, $\PP[i \sim j] = X_i^\top X_j$.
-We assemble these edge probabilities into the \emph{edge-probability matrix} $\bm{P}$.
+We assemble these edge probabilities into the \emph{edge probability matrix} $\bm{P}$.
 It is important to note that diagonal elements of $\bm{P}$ do not have any probabilistic interpretation since our graphs are assumed to be simple.
 Conditioned on $\bm{P}$, an RDPG with adjacency matrix $\bm{A}$ has entries $A_{ij}$ that are independent Bernoulli random variables with corresponding parameters $P_{ij}$.
 That is, we have

 An implicit assumption of the RDPG model is that the embedding satisfies the constraints $0 \le P_{ij} \le 1$ for all $i \neq j$.
 One can either view the node embeddings as fixed or themselves drawn from a \emph{latent vector distribution}.
-Recent work attempts to further generalize the RDPG model by replacing the dot product with a more general \emph{link function} $\kappa(\RR^d, \RR^d) \to [0,1]$ such as the logistic sigmoid function \cite{o2015maximum}.
+Although most prior works use the linear dot product structure, the recent work of O'Connor et al. \cite{o2015maximum} forms the edge probability matrix from the latent vectors using a more general \emph{link function} $\kappa(\RR^d, \RR^d) \to [0,1]$ such as the logistic sigmoid function.

 The primary problem of interest is the inference of either the probability matrix $\bm{P}$ or the latent vectors $\bm{X} \coloneqq ^\top \in \RR^{n \times d}$ from one sample of $\bm{A}$.
 Note that for a fixed $\bm{P}$, the latent embedding $\bm{X}$ is only unique up to a $d$-dimensional orthogonal transformation.
 However, it is still possible to extract an embedding from $\bm{P}$ via a Cholesky decomposition or eigendecomposition.